hyosung11/Launch-School/Courses/journal.md

 10:50 Finished Courses > JS101 Programming Foundations with JavaScript > Lesson 4: JavaScript Collections > 4.
 Iterating with for and while Loops

 10:52 Start Courses JS101 Programming Foundations with JavaScript > Lesson 4: JavaScript Collections > 5.
 Introduction to the PEDAC Process

+11:09 Okay, stopping here to go to the gym and then for a massage!
+Yay!